The Korte Company teamed with Cianbro Corporation on the 204,000-square-foot Design-Build project in Kingfield, Maine.

 The LEED Gold-certified Tilt-Up concrete facility consisted of four bottling lines and 10,000 square feet of office area.
 Scope of work consisted of office space, production and packaging areas, warehouse space, training room, conference rooms, break room, drivers lounge, chemical storage, maintenance shop, labs, ammonia room, and restrooms.
-The project is LEED certified Gold.

 Learn more about our food and beverage plant construction services.